FerretedHeart/ProgrammingNotes/React/hooks.md

 There are two main rules:

 1. Only call Hooks from React function components.
-2. Only call Hooks at the top level, to be sure that Hooks are called in the same order each time a component renders.
+2. Only call Hooks at the top level (parent), to be sure that Hooks are called in the same order each time a component renders.

 Common mistakes to avoid are calling Hooks inside of loops, conditions, or nested functions.

-## The State Hook
+# The State Hook

 The State Hook is a named export from the React library.